Dre Campbell Farm

 Use salt-based weed killers in areas where you won’t grow anything else.
 It’s excellent for gravel paths, driveways, pavers, and between patio bricks.

-Mix one cup of table salt and one gallon of water.
+Mix 1 cup of table salt with 1 gallon of water.
 Pour the mixture into a spray bottle and apply it to the weeds.

 13. Essential Oils

-Mix 30 drops of clove or peppermint oil in two cups of water to make an EO-based homemade herbicide that kills weeds.
+Mix 30 drops of clove oil into 2 cups of water, then spray it directly onto young weeds.
 Spray it directly on the weeds.

 14. Newspaper or Brown Cardboard